yangdanny97/flake8-bugbear/README.rst

 Note that we're enabling the complexity checks, the PEP8 ``pycodestyle`` errors and warnings, the pyflakes fatals and all default Bugbear checks.
 Finally, we're also specifying B901 as a check that we want enabled.
-If you'd like all optional warnings to be enabled for you (future proof your config!), say ``B9`` instead of ``B901``.

 **B901**: Using ``return x`` in a generator function used to be syntactically invalid in Python 2.
 In Python 3 ``return x`` can be used in a generator as